 Make sure to train hard and push yourself.
 Aim to get each workout done in 45-60 minutes.

 As far as cardio is concerned, I like to think of it as an optional extra.
-As long as your diet is set up properly, getting rid of the fat from your belly doesn’t have to involve any cardio at all.
+As long as your diet is set up properly, getting in shape doesn’t have to involve any cardio at all.

 You also need to start taking better care of yourself.